dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ### Root Module

 The root module has already been created when the Angular app was generated with the `ng new` command.
 The root module lives at `src/app/app.module.ts`.
-Any components we generate in the root of our Angular app without a subdirectory specified will be imported in our root module.
+Any components we generate in our Angular app without another module's subdirectory specified will be automatically imported and declared in our root module.

 Let's generate a component with the CLI now: